Laurence Naismith: Television

 In 1965, Naismith played the title role of the Virginia statesman George Mason in the NBC documentary series, Profiles in Courage.
 William Bakewell played George Wythe in the episode, and Arthur Franz was cast as James Madison.
 In 1965, Naismith guest-starred as barber Gilly Bright in episode 25, "The Threat" of the ABC military drama, 12 O'Clock High and Dr. McCallister in the ABC action drama, The Fugitive, starring David Janssen.
 In 1969 he played Don Q Hought in an episode of Bonanza.
 He played Judge Fulton in the television series The Persuaders!
 (1971), with Tony Curtis and Roger Moore.
 He portrayed Emperor of Austria Franz Joseph in the BBC production Fall of Eagles (1974).
 Naismith played the Prince of Verona in the BBC Television Shakespeare version of Romeo and Juliet.
 He also appeared in the BBC sitcom Oh, Father!
 (1972) and played in The Invaders (1967–68) with Roy Thinnes.

 Stage

-In 1934 he appeared alongside Jack Buchanan in the musical Mr. Whittington in London's West End.
-He appeared on Broadway in the Meredith Willson musical Here's Love in 1963, opposite Janis Paige.
+In 1934, he appeared alongside Jack Buchanan in the musical Mr. Whittington in London's West End.
+In 1952 he appeared at the Vaudeville Theatre in Sweet Madness by Peter Jones.
+On Broadway he performed in the Meredith Willson musical Here's Love in 1963, with Janis Paige.